ponugoti/marquis-menu/README.md

 # Marquis Menu

+I found the [culinary center's website](http://www.usask.ca/culinaryservices/marquis-menu.php) clumsy to navigate so I built a small application to look up the menu from the terminal.

 To get started, run `python server.py` to get the current day's menu.

 To look up a specific date, run `python -d server.py <month> <day>`